-Let’s be honest: when you’re a Code Newbie and just started learning to code, the idea of jumping on GitHub and doing something there might be…intimidating.
+Code Newbies, let’s be honest: when you’re a beginner who has just started learning to code, the idea of jumping on GitHub and doing something there might be…intimidating.
 I’ve been there, other Engineers as well, so don’t worry!
-Here are 4 things you can start doing on GitHub now (think of it as a GitHub for beginners guide).
+Here are 4 things you can do on GitHub now (think of it as a GitHub for beginners guide).

 1. Use GitHub to track your coding progress